aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 project.synth();
 {{</highlight>}}

-The `python`, `dotnet` and `publishToMaven` attributes tell Projen it we are interested in transpiling the CDK Construct to those target runtimes.
+The `python`, `dotnet` and `publishToMaven` attributes tell Projen to transpile the CDK Construct to those target runtimes.

 The `majorVersion` attribute is set to `1`, so we start with version `1.0.0` of packaged artifacts.

 The `releaseTrigger` attribute is set to `manual`.
 For every commit/push to the repository the pipeline later would do `projen release` which would automatically update the published artifacts version number.
 Projen uses <a href="https://semver.org/" target="_blank">SEMVER</a> and <a href="https://www.conventionalcommits.org/en/v1.0.0/#specification" target="_blank">Conventional Commits</a> to figure out which part of the version to increment, for details refer <a href="https://projen.io/releases.html" target="_blank">Projen release documentation</a>.

 #### Projen synth
 Run `projen` from the `constructs` directory.
-This will make projen synthesize configurations.
-For instance, the package.json will have `cdk-dynamo-table-viewer` dependency base on what was added in `dependencies` section of `.projenrc.js`.
+This will make projen synthesize the configuration.
+Projen synthesizes project configuration files such as package.json, tsconfig.json, .gitignore, GitHub Workflows, eslint, jest, etc from a well-typed definition written in JavaScript.

 {{<highlight bash>}}
 npx projen
 {{</highlight>}}

 ## Create Lambda Directory
 Create a directory `lambda` in the root of the constructs directory (next to `src` and `test`).